 Preparing for your consultation

-We often get that persons expect to be taught about web design at a consultation.
-This is the exact opposite of what your consultation is about.
+We often get that persons expect to be taught about web design at a consultation, and this can be scary for some.
 To get the most out of your session, you should prepare to talk about your needs for your website:

 - Is this your first or main website?